EvansSnave/Blog_app_rails/README.md

 ## ⭐️ Support <a name="support"></a>
 If you find this project useful, please consider giving it a ⭐️ to show your support!

+## Acknowledgement <a name="contributing"></a>
+Thanks to everyone whose code maybe used to make the project a success

 ## 📜 License <a name="license"></a>
 This project is licensed under the [MIT License](https://github.com/EvansSnave/Blog_app_rails/blob/dev/LICENSE).